LukePappa/Ourism/text.md

-One's purpose is to find perfect fulfillment in the very act of existing.
+Perfect fulfillment may be found in the very act of existing.